sp4c3cow/doctor_website/README.md

 `python3 manage.py createsuperuser`

-To access admin menuÐ, type this link in your browser and provide superuser credentials
+To access admin menu, type this link in your browser and provide superuser credentials

 `http://localhost:8000/admin`